One-size-fits-all fits no one

 Since the SMU event, we have signed multiple customers.

 Those customers have different profiles and are using the software in different ways.
+Among them:

 One is a PD-heavy firm using a more limited feature set focused on the operational issues that matter most.